Baltimore, Maryland Native Serves aboard USS Shoup (DDG 86) While Conducting Operations in the Philippine Sea

 |0

-This work, Baltimore, Maryland Native Serves aboard USS Shoup (DDG 86) While Conducting Operations in the Philippine Sea, by PO1 Donavan K Patubo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Baltimore, Maryland Native Serves aboard USS Shoup (DDG 86) While Conducting Operations in the Philippine Sea, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Baltimore, Maryland Native Serves aboard USS Shoup (DDG 86) While Conducting Operations in the Philippine Sea

 LEAVE A COMMENT